11. Matrices and other arrays#

 ## legs 4 5 2 4 4 0

-gives the Levenshtein distances between each pair of strings.
+It gave the Levenshtein distances between each pair of strings.

 In particular, we need two edit operations (character